Curet wins Society of Professional Journalists National Mark of Excellence Award; LaCaze named national finalist

 The Society of Professional Journalists has, once again, recognized the work of Manship School students at Tiger TV as some of the best collegiate journalism of the past year.

 Taylor Curet, a 2016 Manship School graduate, won the SPJ’s 2016 National Mark of Excellence Award for Television Sports Reporting.
-You can view Curet’s winning entry, Beckwith with his horses, here.
+View Curet’s winning entry, Beckwith with his horses.
 Curet was also named a 2016 national finalist in the Television Sports Photography category for the same piece.
 In 2015, Curet was a National Mark of Excellence Awards finalist in the Television News and Feature Photography category.

 Raina LaCaze was a National Mark of Excellence Finalist in the Television News and Feature Photography category for Livestock Show.
 LaCaze graduated in May 2016.